The 35 best toys of the 90s including childhood favourites on

 Wondering if the best toys of the 90s are still around?
 Scroll on and prepare for a trip down memory lane.

-Yes, the best toys for 8 year olds may have had an advancement in technology but who can forget the simplicity of Etch a Sketch or Baby Born?
+While this year's top toys may have had an advancement in technology, who can forget the simplicity of Etch a Sketch or Baby Born?
 Here are 35 throwback toys that’ll give you all the nostalgic feels.

 Believe it or not, some of the best toys of the 90s are still around today.
 Here’s where you can buy them for a youngster in your life or even yourself, if the feeling takes you!

-You can still get Dreamphone nowadays, but the original version was clearly the best – and if you didn't ever play it at a sleepover, we highly recommend getting your girlfriends round for a game today (you never outgrow it, we promise...)
+It's hard to find new Dream Phone games now, although you can find used versions in pretty good condition on eBay.
+The original version was clearly the best – and if you didn't ever play it at a sleepover, we highly recommend getting your girlfriends round for a game today (you never outgrow it, we promise...)

 For most 90s kids, this was your first, and most beloved pet.
 Until you forgot to feed it for a day, and those sad little cross eyes appeared.